Welcome to my Website

 I have many years experience of working as a counsellor and psychotherapist in a variety of settings.
-I now choose to work only in private practice so that I can provide therapy in the way I feel is most helpful.
+I now choose to work only in private practice so that I can provide therapy in the way that my experience has shown me is most helpful.
+That will different from one person to another because each person in unique and their circumstances specific to them.
 I work with individuals, offering short-term counselling and longer-term psychotherapy.
 I hope these pages will give you a sense of me and how I work, so that you can decide whether you might like to take the next step and get in touch.

-The reason you are here will be very personal and specific to you.
 I imagine it has taken some courage to get this far and you are wondering whether therapy can help.
 Talking things through with family and friends can be helpful; but have you found yourself holding back from being open, wanting to protect them or fearing being too much for them?
 Or do you find them telling you what you should do without hearing what you want or need.
+Whilst they are trying to help, it is not what you need is it?

 There may be issues from your past that are interfering with your ability to live life as you would like to.
 Or you may be struggling with relationship issues, at home or at work, that are leaving you unhappy or unfulfilled.
 Perhaps you find yourself meeting the needs of others, maybe not even knowing what your own needs are.
 Maybe you find it difficult to say "no".